Monday, August 22, 2011

 For added support, we put a couple more boards on the inside of each leg as well:

-See in that upper right picture, how basic this is?
+See how basic this is?
 It’s just boards screwed into boards.
-If you have tools, YOU can do this.
-I mean it!!
-Yes, I am yelling at you!!
+If you have tools, YOU can do this!

-We added a couple more boards to the middle, again with screws – just for a bit more support:
+We added a couple more boards to the middle, again with the drill and some screws -- just for a bit more support:

 Then we cut 1 x 6’s to the depth of the table (about 25 inches) and laid them across the bottom.
-Yet again, we just screwed them in.
-No glue, no nails.
+Yet again, we just screwed the bottom slats in.
+No wood glue, no nails.
 Just screws.

 Easy peasy.
 I swear.